 |Monthly Meal Bundles||$250.00*|

 What’s neat about ordering from Paleo On The Go is that you can collect reward points with every purchase.
-Practically, you receive two points for every dollar you spent, and you can use the collected points with future orders.
+Practically, you receive two points for every dollar you spend, and you can use the collected points on future orders.